top of page

 You can always reach out to us directly at ourgrandlives@gmail.com!

-Next week we’ll be back with the November edition of our regular feature,
+Next week we’ll be back with the November edition of our monthly feature,

 ree